editionsNFT/An-Illustrated-XRPL-Story-Guide/README.md

-# Illustrated XRPL Guide - a Story in the making
+#The Illustrated XRPL Story Guide

 - Table of Contents
 - Cover